beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ### Share personal files

-Create a site, add the files, and send the URL using a chat program.
+Create a site, add the files, and send the URL to your recipient (e.g., using a chat program).
 It's encrypted from end-to-end so that you have total privacy.

 ### Make webpages